doc4d/docs/docs/ViewPro/method-list.md

 The `VP INSERT TABLE ROWS` command <!-- REF #_method_.VP INSERT TABLE ROWS.Summary -->inserts one or *count* empty row(s) in the specified *tableName* at the specified *row* index<!-- END REF -->.

-In the *insertAfter* parameter, you can pass one of the following constants to indicate if the row(s) must be inserted before or after the row index:
+In the *insertAfter* parameter, you can pass one of the following constants to indicate if the row(s) must be inserted before or after the *row* index:

 |Constant|Value|Description|
 |---|---|---|
 |`vk table insert before`|0|Insert row(s) before the *row* (default if omitted)|
 |`vk table insert after`|1|Insert row(s) after the *row*|

-This command insert some rows in the *tableName* table, NOT in the sheet.
+This command inserts some rows in the *tableName* table, NOT in the sheet.
 The total number of rows of the sheet is not impacted by the command.
 Data present below the table (if any) are automatically moved down according to the number of added rows.

 If the *tableName* table is bound to a collection, the command inserts new, empty element(s) in the collection.
+If *tableName* does not exist, nothing happens.

 #### Example

-To insert two rows in the "dataContext" table:
+To insert one row in the "dataContext" table before the 2nd row:

 ```4d
 VP INSERT TABLE ROWS("ViewProArea"; "dataContext"; 2)